robertgerardb/DSI_group_project_hurricane_impact/README.md

 Foo Bar
 foo bar

-## Goal
+## Goals
-- Our team aims to provide an initial proof of concept for a potential web application using Flask software for Python.
-This rudimentary web application will allow the user to input a zip code and see summary statistics for how median real estate prices were affected after a hurricane.
+* Provide an initial proof of concept for a potential web application using Flask software for Python.
+* This rudimentary web app will allow the user to input a zip code and see summary statistics for how median real estate prices were affected after a hurricane.

 ## Limitations
-- For this project we only used the top ~6000 zip codes by population, not the entire ~41000 exhaustive list of zip codes.
+- We used the top ~6000 zip codes by population, not the ~41000 exhaustive list of zips
-- This initial proof focuses solely on the recent hurricanes of Sandy 2012, Harvey 2017, and Dorian 2019.
+- This initial proof focuses on the recent hurricanes of Sandy, Harvey, and Dorian
-- Our focus for this project was financial impact on zip code aggregated median sale prices, sourced largely from Zillow.com.
+- Our focus for this project was financial impact on zip code aggregated median sale prices
-- This project does not consider nominal or indirect economic costs in isolation, it focuses solely on the ultimate impact (or not) on actual median sale prices for a zip code.
+- This project considers nominal/actual sale prices, not indirect/real economic costs

 ## Software/APIs/Libraries Used